-Google Hangouts and Skype may have taken a back seat to Zoom over the course of the pandemic.
-However, they still have dedicated bases that use the services for everyday communication.
-The basic premise is the same, but there are a lot of differences between the two services in terms of the features they offer.
+Google Hangouts and Skype may have fallen behind Zoom over the course of the pandemic.
+However, they still have plenty of users who use the platforms almost every day.
+The basic premise is the same, but there are many differences between the two services in terms of the features they offer.
 Which one to choose in the Hangouts vs Skype battle comes down to exactly what you want and need from a messaging service.

 On this page, we’ll compare the two platforms head-to-head and explain their differences as well as similarities.
-We also go through which one is better for business users and explain the paid business options they offer.
+We also go through which one is better for business users and explain the paid business options.
 Let’s dive in.

 Hangouts vs Skype: Similarities